k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 <img src="../images/build_artifact_progress.png" />

 Completed executions are displayed by selecting **Actions > Build artifacts > Show completed** in the [Menu bar](05_catalog_app.md#menu-bar).
-It shows only the last completed execution for each data platform or for the entire Catalog.
+Only the last completed execution for each data platform or for the entire Catalog are shown here.

 <img src="../images/build_artifact_completed.png" />